 What I remember best about my friend is her playfulness.
-She is one of the few adults in my circle who really knew how to play.
+She was one of the few adults in my circle who really knew how to play.
 She enjoyed a long, fulfilling life despite many hardships along the way.
 I’ll always remember her joy and laughter.

 Kids don’t need to be taught how to play.
 As adults, many of us have forgotten how.
 The best play is unstructured, without competition or rules to follow.
 It’s something we do just for the fun of it.